 The concept of a group is a powerful tool that we can use to understand the structures of mathematical objects.
 In this talk, we’ll use well-known puzzles such as Peg Solitaire, the 15 puzzle, and Rubik’s cube to motivate a brief introduction to the concepts of group theory.
 We’ll explore how groups are related to symmetry and give some examples of groups, such as the Klein 4-group and the permutation groups.
 We’ll then see how these ideas can be applied to understand the puzzles.

-June 23: David Schrittesser: Your life will be better with infinitesimals
+June 23 and 30: David Schrittesser: Your life will be better with infinitesimals

 Abstract: When Leibniz, Newton, and others first developed calculus, they used the metaphor of infinitely small, or infinitesimal, quantities to try to justify their methods.
 Later, infinitesimals were expelled from mathematics and calculus was made rigorous using the familiar notions of limit and epsilon-delta formulations.